denten-books/plain-text/0-intro.md

 reader's geographic location to "smart contracts" that contain the rules of their own execution.

 The **fourth chapter** charts the emergence of screen reading.
-The screen appears to restore a measure of visibility lost in electromagnetic inscription, with one major side-effect.
-The screen cannot guarantee fidelity between the word visible and the word archived.
+Screens appear to restore a measure of visibility lost in electromagnetic inscription, with one major side-effect.
+They cannot guarantee fidelity between the word visible and the word archived.
 The inscription shown can only attain a arbitrary correlation to the inscription archived.
 Screen reading further happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
 The digital word is technically an animation; it moves even as it appears to stand still.
 This property of the medium attunes the reader to a particular mode of apprehension, affecting not just the physics but also the aesthetics of digital media.
 Works by the philosophers Henri Bergson, John Haugeland, and Nelson Goodman help construct a phenomenology of screen-based digital perception.
 The digital emerges ultimately not as an intrinsic property of the medium, but as structure imposed from without.
 In the extreme, that means that a censored *electronic* text can form a perfectly *analog* artifact, despite being digital in all other senses of the word.
 Conversely, texts in print are already "born digital," in the sense that literary works like Shakespeare's *Hamlet* are amenable to "reliable processes of copying and preservation" [@haugeland_analog_1981, 213-225].
 Properties that make media "digital" or "analog" reveal themselves to be neither universal nor essential to the medium.
 The medium is not the message.
 "The reliability and preservation of textual copies" may mean one thing to a literary scholar, another to a software engineer or a legal professional, and something entirely different to a librarian, I argue in the conclusion of the chapter.
 It matters not what the medium is, but what we can do with the text.

 The **fifth and final chapter** begins with a discussion of an apparent paradox.
 A camp of media theorists and textual scholars in the 1990s conceived of electronic texts as an ephemeral, almost immaterial, phenomenon.
-Text shimmered and
-glared: it was spoken of in terms of *hypertext*, light writing, and electricity.
+Text shimmered and glared: it was spoken of in terms of *hypertext*, light writing, and electricity.
 A generation of theorists that came after insisted on the weighty materiality of electronic media.
 Reading began to engage the morphology of rare metals, media archeology, hard drive forensics.
 Both accounts, I argue, capture an aspect of the same underlying condition.
 The perceived image of an archived inscription splits from its source.
-The sign plausibly resides both on the screen and on the hard drive.
+The sign plausibly resides both on screen and on hard drive.
 It fractures, in some real sense, diverging at the site its projection from the site of the archive.
-Erasing an inscription on the screen, for example, may not elicit the corresponding action on the disk.
+Erasing a word on screen, for example, may not elicit the corresponding action on disk.
 Using archival materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I chart the gradual fracture and the ultimate illegibility of the newly composite sign.
 Early computers stored human-readable text and machine instruction at the surface of the same storage media like punch cards and ticker tape.
 Although difficult to read, these forms of machine writing were readily visible and therefore amenable to analysis.
 The advent of magnetic storage forced the composite inscription into an opaque medium.
 Unable to perceive magnetic polarities without the aid of a machine, readers often manipulated text blindly.
 In this way a typist would type several sentences without seeing the printed output.
 The chapter identifies a milestone in the history of human textuality: the moment at which the inscription passed from view, giving rise to the sometimes conflicting but nevertheless consistent accounts of digital textuality.

 ***